ooni/probe-cli/internal/enginenetx/DESIGN.md

 turn, this reduces the overall bootstrap time in light of issues with policies.
 (We added remix as part of [probe-cli#1552](https://github.com/ooni/probe-cli/pull/1552); before, we implemented strict falling back.)

+In particular, `statsPolicy` and `bridgePolicy` allow DNS resolved addresses to being used first, because "for the trivial case, an uncensored API backend, communication to the API should use the simplest way possible."

 Also, when using a proxy, we just use `dnsPolicy` assuming the proxy knows how to do circumvention.